Pensions you receive

 What do I do when things go wrong?

-The time you start to receive a pension is a typical point where your tax affairs may become more complicated and when you need to carefully check your Notices of Coding.
+As explained in our section 'multiple sources of employment and/or pension income or state benefits', the time you start to receive a pension is a typical point where your tax affairs may become more complicated and when you need to carefully check your Pay As You Earn (PAYE) Notices of Coding.
 Specifically you should check that overall you are only being allocated one personal allowance.
-If you are receiving the state pension you should check that the tax due on it is being collected by your Notice of Coding.
+If you are also receiving the state pension you should check that the tax due on it is being collected via increased PAYE tax deductions on another source of income.
 You can read more about this on the ‘State pension and other pensions not connected with the armed forces’ page.

-If you think HMRC has failed to deal with your tax affairs properly, you may wish to make a claim under Extra Statutory Concession A19 to have all or some of the tax written off.
-You can read more about this in our ‘Employed’ section.
+If you think HMRC has failed to deal with your tax affairs properly and this has meant that you have not paid enough tax, you may wish to try to make a claim under Extra Statutory Concession A19 to have all or some of the tax written off.
+You can read more about this, and what to do if your employer (or pension payer) did not operate PAYE properly, in our ‘Employed’ section.
 Alternatively you may wish to make a complaint.